revbayes/revbayes.github.io/tutorials/divrate/modules/env_estimation.md

 beta_extinction ~ dnReversibleJumpMixture(constantValue=0.0, baseDistribution=dnNormal(0,1.0), p=0.5)
 ```
 Additionally we also need a specific move that switches if the value is equal to the constant value or drawn from the base-distribution.
-This is where we use the reversible-jump move \cl{mvRJSwitch}.
+This is where we use the reversible-jump move `mvRJSwitch`.
 ```
 moves.append( mvRJSwitch(beta_speciation, weight=5) )
 moves.append( mvRJSwitch(beta_extinction, weight=5) )